BNP's Amir Khasru pledges telecom policy review if elected

 He emphasized that telecom regulations must ensure fair opportunities for both local and foreign entrepreneurs and protect digital security.

-Other participants included BNP Advisory Council member Zahir Uddin Swapon, Ganosamhati Andolon coordinator Zonayed Saki, media personalities Abdun Noor Tushar, senior journalists Masud Kamal, Rased Mehedi, Shahed Alam, Fiber @ Home Chairman Moynul Haque Siddiqui, ISPAB President Aminul Hakim, telecom policy researcher Abu Nazm Tanvir Hossain, AIOB member Brigadier General (Retd.)
-Mostafizur Rahman, and Bahon Limited CEO Rashed Amin.
+Other participants included BNP Chairperson's Advisory Council Member Jahiruddin Swapan, Ganosamhati Andolon Chief Coordinator Zonayed Saki, media personality Abdun Noor Tushar, senior journalists Masud Kamal, telecom analyst Rased Mehedi, telecom expert Shahed Alam, Fiber@Home Chairman Moynul Haque Siddiqui, ISPAB President Aminul Hakim, telecom policy researcher Abu Nazam Tanveer Hossain, AIOB member Brig Gen (retd) Mostafizur Rahman, and BAHON Limited CEO Rashed Amin.
+IT sector expert and Fiber@Home Deputy Managing Director Sumon Ahmed Sabir delivered the keynote address.
+TRNB President Samir Kumar Dey chaired it while its General Secretary Masuduzzaman Robin delivered the welcome address.

-Amir Khasru Mahmud Chowdhury emphasized that telecom policies are critical and must be formulated with input from all stakeholders.
-He noted that over the past 15 years, license allocations in the sector have undermined the independence of the BTRC under the pretext of legal amendments, highlighting the need for significant reforms.
 He stressed that any changes must protect domestic investment and digital security.
 “In a sector with such high profits, domestic investors should be able to participate fully.
-The new telecom policy, aimed at creating the ‘best, fastest, and most secure’ network, must not discriminate between domestic and foreign entrepreneurs,” he said.
+The new telecom policy, aimed at creating the ‘best, fastest, and most secure’ network, must not discriminate between domestic and foreign entrepreneurs,” he added.

 He assured domestic entrepreneurs across the telecommunications sector that safeguarding the industry will be the responsibility of the future elected government, which will review all policies, including telecom, currently implemented by the interim government.

 Zonayed Saki, chief coordinator of the Ganosamhati Andolon, stated that while policies are needed to address future challenges, the current policies risk placing the country’s telecommunications sector in the hands of foreign companies rather than domestic firms.
 He also noted that several key ports are being handed over to foreigners.
+Saki emphasized that policies that limit domestic investment in telecom and threaten the employment of 500,000–700,000 people in the sector are unacceptable and are being rejected.

 “The current policy, however, risks making Bangladesh dependent on foreign companies, putting both national security and revenue collection in the telecom and IT sectors under foreign control,” he added.

-Fiber @ Home Chairman Moynul Haque Siddiqui stated that domestic transmission companies have installed nearly 200,000 kilometers of fiber optic network, bringing internet speeds in remote villages on par with Dhaka.
+Fiber@Home Ltd Chairman Moynul Haque Siddiqui stated that domestic transmission companies have installed nearly 200,000 kilometers of fiber optics network, bringing internet speeds in remote villages on par with Dhaka.
 Before this expansion, internet access was limited to a few cities.
+The nationwide deployment of fiber networks has made high-speed broadband and mobile internet widely accessible and affordable across Bangladesh.

-However, he warned that the current telecom policy fails to protect the interests of domestic entrepreneurs, while also raising internet prices and threatening employment in the sector.
+He warned that the current telecom policy fails to protect the interests of domestic entrepreneurs, while also raising internet prices and threatening employment in the sector.

-ISPAB President Aminul Hakim said, “Our ISPs provide services from villages to cities.
+ISPAB President Aminul Hakim said: “Our ISPs provide services from villages to cities.
 The sector includes around 2,500 entrepreneurs, with investments totaling Tk 4,500–5,000 crore.”
 He noted that major political parties had already held a press conference opposing the telecom policy and expressed hope that the government would withdraw it.
-“Since that has not happened, we expect that if the BNP forms the next government, it will reconsider this harmful policy,” he added.

 Leave A Comment